Change and neuroplasticity

 I like the concept of neuroplasticity as it is proof that we can change.
 Whether we need to adapt to a small thing such as a new exercise routine or something larger like adjusting to a new society, our brains can do it.

-Scientists have just found the reason why our brains are large.
-We learn more about how brains work, age and react to training and injury every day.
+Scientists have discovered why our brains are large.
+We learn more about how brains work, age, and react to training and injury every day.
 There is an exciting future in brain research out there.

-For now, I’m glad to know that neuroplasticity will help me to adjust to the next change.
+For now, as we face a rapidly changing world, I’m glad to know that neuroplasticity will help me to adjust.